Maltipoo Breed Information

 Maltipoos are not overly dependent dogs and can be left alone for up to 8 hours a day.
 Supplying them with interactive canine toys and puzzles is a great way to ensure they don’t get bored when home alone.
 Maltipoos are not generally prone to separation anxiety, but it is best to start training them early and getting them used to some alone time when they are still puppies in order to avoid potentially destructive behavior.

-During the 1990s in the United States, breeders aimed to gift the world with a sweet, playful, loyal, and brilliant little dog by crossing the agile and intelligent Poodle breed with the joyful and loving Maltese breed.
-The Maltese Poodle mix impressed from the get-go with an abundance of qualities inherited from both parents and additional qualities that develop as a result of crossbreeding like better health, a longer lifespan, and minimal shedding.
+During the 1990s in the United States, breeders aimed to gift the world with a sweet, playful, loyal, and brilliant little dog by crossing the agile and intelligent Miniature Poodle breed with the joyful and loving Maltese breed.
+The Maltese Poodle mix impressed from the get-go with an abundance of qualities inherited from both parents.
+And also additional qualities that develop as a result of crossbreeding like better health, a longer lifespan, and minimal shedding.

 Because the Maltipoo popularity has been on a steady rise since their debut, they now come in three size variations: